will/crystal-pg/README.md

 * A note on numeric: In postgres this type has arbitrary percision.
 In this driver, it is represented as a `PG::Numeric` which retians all precision, but if you need to do any math on it, you will probably need to cast it to a float first.

+## Connection Pooling

+If you would like a connection pool, check out [ysbaddaden/pool](https://github.com/ysbaddaden/pool)

 ## Todo

 - more datatypes (ranges, hstore)